Oracle DBA Best Practices

 GROUP BY degree;

-26. Determine who has access to the SYSTEM and SYSAUX tablespaces.
-Remove quota and move objects found in violation of Oracle's advice.
-SELECT username, tablespace_name
+30. Determine who has access to the SYSTEM and SYSAUX tablespaces.
+Remove quota and move objects found in violation of Oracle's advice. -- if a non-container database

 FROM dba_ts_quotas